 4. French people eat a lot of baguette: TRUE

 One thing you won’t have trouble finding in France is a boulangerie where you can indulge in this staple of French cuisine.
 The country boasts 35,000 bakeries where, true to the stereotype, more than 17 million French people buy their crunchy-crusted bread daily.
 That’s also where they stock up on their unequaled flaky buttery croissants, and hosts of other pastries.

 You’ll find baguettes on most breakfast, lunch, and dining tables, as well as in baskets at restaurants, and as the delicious cradle to most French sandwiches.
-Parents give the crunchy end to their teething babies, and a favorite after-school snack remains baguette slathered in butter or Nutella.
+Parents give the crunchy end to their teething babies, and a favorite after-school snack remains a baguette slathered in butter or Nutella.

-5. The French smoke like chimneys: TRUE
+5. The French smoke like chimneys: FALSE

 6. French people drink a lot of wine: TRUE

 However, the French are one of the biggest consumers of alcohol in the world, at number six.
 In fact, alcoholism is quite prevalent, with the slew of accompanying medical issues such as cirrhosis and liver failure.
 It is estimated that more than 10 million French people drink too much.
-Drunk drivers are also responsible for about half of the road accidents – it’s a real plight that no amount of public service campaigns seem to curb.
+Drunk drivers are also responsible for about half of road accidents – it’s a real plight that no amount of public service campaigns seems to curb.